-The PayPal Review your information page in the figure below shows 2 shipping options from which the buyer can choose if the callback times out.
+The PayPal Review your information page in the following figure shows two shipping options from which the buyer can choose if the callback times out.
 An amount of $1.00 is offered for insurance:

-The sample code below illustrates the callback response when you do not ship to the buyer's address.
+The following sample code illustrates the callback response when you do not ship to the buyer's address.